In this tutorial, we'll build a complete SvelteKit application from scratch. You'll learn how to build modern web apps.

 - Basic JavaScript knowledge

-- A coding AI assistant (Claude, ChatGPT, etc.)
+- A coding AI tool (optional but helpful)

 Project Overview